 - Topic ideas for Persuasive writing: Before kicking off a unit on persuasive writing, let students use News-O-Matic to explore topics they are passionate about.

-- Identifying evidence and reasons in informational text: News-O-Matic passages are perfect for practicing skills related to informational text like identifying key details and using evidence to support thinking.
+- Identifying evidence and reasons in informational text: News-O-Matic passages are certainly perfect for practicing skills related to informational text like identifying key details and using evidence to support thinking.

 - Daily intro to academic and domain-specific vocabulary: Before a discussion on a currents event issue have students identify and talk to a partner about vocabulary words that are essential for understanding the topic.

 Learn more about News-O-Matic by visiting their website!
-Are you using this tool in your classroom?
+Are you also using this tool in your classroom?
 Share your “how-to” in the comments below.

 I can't wait for you to join me on this EdTech journey!